 The Nabataean kings, such as Harithath IV, bear the Horus name.
 King Harithath is called King Aretas in II Corinthians 11:32.
 Coins have been found bearing the image of Aretas, and inscriptions have been found in the Nabataean town of Avdat with his name and the names of other Nabataean rulers.
 He was called "King of the Nabatu, who loves his people" (Philopatris), and it was during his reign that the greatest of Petra's tombs were created.

 The connection to the kings of Egypt is evident in the name of Petra's central temple: Qasr al-Bint al-Faroun which means "The Fortress of the Daughter of Pharaoh."
 Its walls rise to over 75 feet.
+The temple was built between the late first century BC and the first century CE.
+Its precinct covers about 81,376 square feet or 7,560 square meters.
+A large open plaza was lined with 120 columns.
+The columns were adorned with Asian elephant-head capitals and provide evidence of connections between ancient Edom and India and other lands of the ancient Near East.
 At its height of glory, Petra rivaled the grandeur of Herod's Jerusalem.

 The word Nabataean is likely related to Naba or Nabu, the guardian of scribes and prophets.
 This is the origin of the Hebrew word nabi, meaning prophet.
 The earliest scribes were Horite priests.
 The cult of Nabu was introduced into Mesopotamia and Babylon by the Kushites.
 Kushite kings sometimes bore the name Nabu, as with Nabu-shum-libur, an early Kushite king in Babylon and Nabu-aplu-iddina.